By Dr. Nick Touran, Ph.D., P.E., 2007-04-21 , Updated 2023-11-30 , Reading time: 4 minutes

-The moderator of a nuclear reactor is a substance that slows neutrons down.
-In traditional nuclear reactors, the moderator is the same thing as the coolant: it’s water!
+In common water-cooled nuclear reactors, the moderator is the same thing as the coolant: water.
 When fast neutrons strike the hydrogen atoms in H2O, they slow down a lot (like a billiard ball striking another).
-There are other good moderators like graphite, beryllium, and more.
+There are other good moderators like deuterium, graphite, beryllium, and more.

-When an incoming neutron causes the nucleus of an atom to split, other neutrons are released at very high speed.
-If at least one (on average) of these neutrons can be made to cause split another fuel atom, a sustained chain reaction is possible.
-As it happens, fuel atoms (like uranium) are more likely to absorb a neutron whizzing by if it’s going slow (see Figure 1).
-So, many reactor designs use moderators to make a chain reaction easier to attain.
+When an incoming neutron causes the nucleus of an atom to split, other neutrons are released at very high speeds.
+If at least one of these neutrons can be made to fission another fuel atom, a sustained chain reaction is possible.
+However, fission isn’t the only reaction that neutrons can cause.
+Non-fission neutron absorption by Uranium-238 or similar will often capture neutrons and prevent them from causing a fission.

 As it turns out, the likelihood of a neutron causing a fission rather than a capture is higher when the neutron is moving slower.

 When neutrons collide with atoms, they slow down.
 Due to conservation of momentum, when a neutron strikes a heavy atom, it slows down a little (imagine a ping-pong ball bouncing off a bowling ball).
 When a neutron strikes a light atom of similar mass to the neutron itself, it slows down a lot (imagine a ping-pong ball bouncing off another ping-pong ball).
 Nuclear fuel atoms are heavy, so to get neutrons to slow down faster, you add light-weight atoms as moderators.

 You could just mix your moderator and fuel together, but it’s dramatically better to keep them separate.
 If they’re closely mixed, neutrons would be absorbed by fuel as they are slowing down in neutron-capture reactions that compete with fission (the spiky part in Figure 1).